Best Massage Chairs Under $5,000

 Sharper Image Relieve 3D

-The Sharper Image Relieve 3D is an L-track chair with 3D rollers, zero gravity, heat, and foot massage at $4,499.
+The Sharper Image Relieve 3D is an L-track chair with 3D rollers, zero gravity, heat, and foot massage in the $3,000-$4,999 band.
 L-track extends under the glutes and into the thighs, adding lower-body coverage that SL-track chairs in this tier do not reach as deeply.
 3D rollers allow pressure depth adjustment.
 No confirmed height or weight capacity data from the retailer spec page.

 Kahuna HM-078 Hubot 4D Massage Chair